Why Constructive Discussion

 Participants were asked to use the Gaddie Pitch template (Anthony Gaddie) to articulate their ideas in 30 seconds.

-Collaboration is central to Next25’s innovation process for developing game-changing initiatives, please contact us if you’d like to learn more or discuss opportunities.
+Please contact us if you’d like to learn more or discuss opportunities.